 - the segment parser, i.e. to handle downloaded segments (ISO base media file format, MPEG-2 transport stream) and encapsulated coding formats; and

 - the media player which is finally responsible to decode and render the media presentation.

 libdash provides means to access the information within the MPD and to schedule the download of the media elements (segments) described by the MPD. libdash deliberately does not provide implementations for the above mentioned modules (DASH streaming control, segment parser, and media player) as these may vary across different use cases and deployment scenarios and also may go beyond what is normatively defined within ISO/IEC 23009-1:2012 (e.g., include codecs).
 The motivation behind this approach is to provide developers a tool which fully supports the standard and enables the integration thereof within a media ecosystem.
 We believe its interfaces are well designed in order to allow for a broad adoption of various use cases.

-- Available at http://dashif.org/conformance.html, the validator offers the possibility to validate DASH content (based on ISO-BMFF):
+Available at http://dashif.org/conformance.html, the validator/conformance software validates DASH content (MPD and segments based on ISO-BMFF):